logic1-eu/logic1/doc/source/api/abc/simplify.rst

 .. attention::

-  This documentation page addresses implementors rather than users.
+  This documentation page addresses implementers rather than users.
 Concrete implemtations of the abstract classes described here are documented in the corresponding sections of the various domains:

   * :ref:`Simplification in Real Closed Fields <api-RCF-simplify>`
   * :ref:`Simplification in the theory of Sets <api-Sets-simplify>`